lzell/AIProxySwift/README.md

 a distribution build of your app (including a TestFlight distribution).
 If you follow the steps above, then the constant won't leak because env variables are not packaged into the app bundle.

-### How to update the package

-- Update rule if necessary :image:
-- Package > update package cache  :image:

 See the FAQ for more details on the DeviceCheck bypass constant.

+## How to update the package

+- If you set the dependency rule to `main` in step 2 above, then you can ensure the package is up to date by selecting `File > Packages > Reset Package Caches`.

+- If you selected a version-based rule, inspect the rule in the 'Package Dependencies' section of your project settings:

+    :image:
+  Once the rule is set to include the release version that you'd like to bring in, select `File > Packages > Reset Package Caches`

-## Sample apps
+# Sample apps

 Sample apps live in the `Examples` folder.
 As this repo grows, we will add sample apps demonstrating supported functionality across various providers.
 Use these sample apps as starting points for your